jayleenli/Steam-Trade-Forum-Link-Puller/README.md

 # Steam-Trade-Forum-Link-Puller

+I learned that the basic gist of what this C# program is doing is called webscrapping.
+Using that term makes the use of the program a lot more clear.

 Place your HTML page of your badge pages (can input more than one page) and it will get your steam ID from the HTML, and all the steam IDs for the badges you have on your steam badge page (including steam badges and full sets).
 Then will check each one of the steam ID's trading forums for a post on the first page and check the blacklisted steam ID's(optional).